 Harassment and bullying shall mean the creation of a hostile environment by conduct or by threats, intimidation or abuse, including cyberbullying, that: (a) has or would have the effect of unreasonably and substantially interfering with a student's educational performance, opportunities or benefits, or mental, emotional or physical well-being; or (b) reasonably causes or would reasonably be expected to cause a student to fear for his or her physical safety; or (c) reasonably causes or would reasonably be expected to cause physical injury or emotional harm to a student; or (d) occurs off school property and creates or would foreseeably create a risk of substantial disruption within the school environment, where it is foreseeable that the conduct, threats, intimidation or abuse might reach school property.
 Acts of harassment and bullying shall include, but not be limited to, those acts based on a person's actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender or sex.
-For the purposes of this definition the term "threats, intimidation or abuse" shall include verbal and nonverbal actions.
+For the purposes of this definition the term "threats, intimidation or abuse" shall include verbal and non-verbal actions.
 Cyberbullying" shall mean harassment or bullying as defined above where such harassment or bullying occurs through any form of electronic communication

-Today's date:/// Year PERSON REPORTING INCIDENT Name: Telephone: E-mail: Place an X in the appropriate box: ☐ Student ☐ Parent/guardian ☐ Close adult relative ☐ School Staff Name of student victim: (Plea se print) Age: 2.
-Name(s) of alleged offender(s) (If known): (Plea ase print) Age Is he/she a student? (if known) Yes □ No 3.
-On what date(s) did the incident happen?: / / / Day Year // Month Day Year 4.
-Where did the incident happen (choose all tha t apply)? ☐ On school property☐ On a school bus☐ On the wa ol-sponsored activity or ev y to/from school vent off school property 5.
-Place an X next to the statement(s) that best describes what happened d (choose all that apply): ☐ Hitting, kicking, shoving, spitting, hair pulling, ☐ Getting another person to hit or harm the student ☐ Teasing, name-calling, making critical remark ☐ Demeaning and making the victim of jokes ☐ Making rude and/or threatening gestures ☐ Excluding or rejecting the student ☐ Intimidating (bullying), extorting, or exploiting ☐ Spreading harmful rumors or gossip ☐ Other (specify) lent on or by other means
+Today's date: // School:

+Month Day Year School System:

+Person Reporting Incident Name:

+Telephone: E-mail:

+Place an X in the appropriat te box: 🖵 Studen t 🗆 Pa arent/guardian Close adult relative School Staff

+1. Name of student victim: Age:

+(Please print) -

+2. Name(s) of alleged offend Age (if know ls he/she a □ Yes

+s 🖵 No

+3. On what date(s) did the in cident happen?

+/ Month Day / Year Month Year Month Da

+4. Where did the incident happen (choose all that apply)?

+On school property On a school bus

+At a school-sponsored activity or event off school property On the way to/from school\

+5. Place an X next to the statement(s) that best describes what happened (choose all that apply):

+Getting another person to hit or harm the student

+D Teasing, name-calling, making critical remarks, or threatening, in person or by other means

+□ Demeaning and making the victim of jokes

+$\hfill\square$ Making rude and/or threatening gestures

+- □ Excluding or rejecting the student

+- □ Intimidating (bullying), extorting, or exploiting

+- □ Spreading harmful rumors or gossip

+- Other (specify) \\\\\

 6. What did the alleged offender(s) say or do?

-(Attach a separate sheet if necessary) 7.
-What are the circumstances under which this (bullying) occurred?
-(Attach a separate sheet if necessary) 8.
-Did a physical injury result from this incident?
-Place an X next to one of the following: □ No □ Yes, but it did not require medical attention □ Yes, and it required medical attention 9.
-If there was a physical injury, do you think there will be permanent effects? ☐ Yes ☐ No 10.
-Was the student victim absent from school as a result of the incident? ☐ Yes ☐ No If yes, how many days was the student victim absent from school as a result of the incident?
-11. Is there any additional information you would like to provide?
-(Attach a separate sheet if necessary) Signature: Date: Administrative Use: What response/action was taken in regard to this matter?
+(Attach a separate sheet if necessary)

+7. What are the circumstances under which this (bullying) occurred?

+(Attach a separate sheet if necessary)

+8. Did a physical injury result from this incident?
+Place an X next to one of the following:

+🗅 No Yes, but it did not require medical attention Yes, and it required medical attention 9.
+If there was a physical injury, do you think there will be permanent effects? 🗅 Yes D No student victim absent from school as a result of the incident? w many days was the student victim absent from school as a res 11.
+Is there a ny additional information you would like to provide? · · · · · · · · · · · · · · · · · · ·

+(Attach a separate sheet if n

+Signature: ., Date:

+Administrat tive Use:

+What response/action was taken in regard to this matter?